usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 ## Simulating Multiple UEs with ZeroMQ Broker

 By default, the gNodeB connects directly to a single SRS UE.
 To facilitate multi-UE emulation, the testbed can utilize a ZeroMQ (ZMQ) Broker based on the OCUDU Multi-UE Emulation tutorial [\[5\]][ocudu-multi-ue].
-The broker is defined using a GNU Radio Companion flowgraph (`zmq_broker/multi_ue_scenario.grc`) retrieved from the tutorial [\[6\]][ocudu-multi-ue-grc] and compiled into a Python executable using the GNU Radio Companion Compiler (`grcc`).
+The broker Python runtime script is generated during configuration from the requested UE list using `install_scripts/generate_zmq_broker.sh`.
 The ZMQ Broker operates the simulated ZeroMQ channel.
 Its graphical user interface is disabled by default, but can be enabled by setting `SHOW_ZMQ_BROKER_UI=true` in `run.sh`.

+Broker mode generates a 10 MHz / 11.52 Msps RF profile with the OCUDU narrow-band PUCCH/SR resources required for 5/10 MHz cells and runs the broker at real-time sample pacing.
+Direct single-UE ZMQ keeps the 20 MHz / 23.04 Msps profile.
+OCUDU commit `3f609dea0e` does not accept `cell_cfg.dl_ssb_arfcn`; the UE-side generator derives the required SSB ARFCN from the supported Band 3 profile instead.

 To enable the broker, set all occurrences of `USE_ZMQ_BROKER` to `true`, then run `../generate_configurations.sh`.